wavemaker/docs/learn/on-premise/wme-prerequisites.md

 The following files should be shared with you by the WaveMaker team:
 You need to download the below files before starting the installation.
-Depends on your setup type, WaveMaker teams sends on of the follwing.
+Depends on your setup type, WaveMaker teams sends on of the following.

 - WME Installer(Operating System Pre-Installed).
-    - Deb installer if you choosen Ubuntu.
+    - Deb installer if you chosen Ubuntu.
-    - Tar ball if you choosen RHEL/CentOS.
+    - Tar ball if you chosen RHEL/CentOS.
 - WME Platform OVA for Esxi 6.5 or higher
     - Platform Instance OVA
     - External Instance OVA